KraXen72/obsidian-painter/README.md

 # Painter
 ![Obsidian plugin](https://img.shields.io/endpoint?url=https%3A%2F%2Fscambier.xyz%2Fobsidian-endpoints%2Fpainter.json)

 > Paint text different colors

+> [!NOTE]
+> This plugin is looking for maintainers!
+> I currently don't have time to fix issues or implement new features, and I don't use the plugin anymore.
+> If you'd be interested in maintaining it, open an issue!
+> Thanks!

 ![minimal-menu](./screens/minimal-menu.png)
 ![normal-menu](./screens/menu-normal.png)